 While some people called for a boycott of the brand and burned their Nike gear, the ad served to solidify the brand’s core customer base.
 In aligning themselves with Kaepernick, Nike also aligned themselves with the cause, making the purchase of their gear a statement of support for Kaepernick’s cause.

-It was a big picture move that paid off.
-Nike experienced major gains in sales revenue throughout the month the ad debuted and their stock reached an all-time high.
+It was a big-picture move that paid off.
+Nike experienced major gains in sales revenue throughout the month the ad debuted, and its stock reached an all-time high.